3 Days Before 9/11 Anniversary, Donald Trump Planned To Invite Taliban Leaders To United States For Meeting

 Leaders of Afghanistan’s Islamic extremist Taliban organization were set to arrive in the United States at the invitation of Donald Trump on Saturday night, just days before the U.S. was set to mark the 18th anniversary of the September 11, 2001, terrorist attacks that killed nearly 3,000 people.
 But Trump claims that he rescinded the invitation at the last moment after the Taliban claimed responsibility for a bombing that killed a U.S. soldier and 11 others in the Afghan capital of Kabul, according to a CNN report.

-The Taliban ruled Afghanistan in 2001 and provided refuge for the Al Qaeda terrorist network, headed by the late Saudi Arabian radical Osama bin Laden, which carried out that September 11 attacks.
-After earlier terror attacks in U.S. targets by Al Qaeda suicide bombers, the U.S. government pressed the Taliban to kick bin Laden out of the country more than 30 times, before the September 11 attacks, according to information posted by The National Security Archive.
+The Taliban ruled Afghanistan in 2001 and provided refuge for the Al Qaeda terrorist network, headed by the late Saudi Arabian radical Osama bin Laden, which carried out the September 11 attacks.
+After earlier terror attacks in the U.S. targeted by Al Qaeda suicide bombers, the U.S. government pressed the Taliban to kick bin Laden out of the country more than 30 times, before the September 11 attacks, according to the information posted by The National Security Archive.

 On Saturday, Trump took to his Twitter account to make the announcement of the secret Taliban visit.
 “Unbeknownst to almost everyone, the major Taliban leaders and, separately, the President of Afghanistan, were going to secretly meet with me at Camp David on Sunday,” Trump wrote.